HrEsben/idavangen/DEPLOYMENT.md

 3. **Add Database**
    - After deployment, go to your project dashboard
-   - Navigate to "Storage" tab
+   - Navigate to "Integrations" tab
-   - Click "Create Database" → "Postgres"
+   - Find "Neon" in the marketplace and click "Add"
-   - Click "Create & Continue"
+   - Follow the setup wizard to create a new database
-   - The environment variables will be automatically added
+   - The `DATABASE_URL` environment variable will be automatically added

 4. **Redeploy**
    - Go to "Deployments" tab